 Simplified Referral Process

 We aim to make this as easy as possible for our referrers by streamlining our processes as much as possible.
-We are able to see patients at a variety of locations depending on what is convenient for them, however, all appointments and correspondence is co-ordinated though our central office in Hawthorn East.
+We are able to see patients at a variety of locations depending on what is convenient for them, however, all appointments and correspondence is co-ordinated though our central office in Camberwell.
 Referrals can be made out simply to ‘Melbourne Hip and Knee’ or a specific surgeon.
 Referring clinicians are kept updated regarding their patients’ care with regular correspondence, and we are always happy to be contacted directly should there be any questions or issues.

 For your convenience, appointments for all locations are coordinated through this central location.